-The Portfolio is categorised as one that promotes environmental or social characteristics under Article 8 of the EU Regulation 2019/2088 on sustainability-related disclosures in the financial services sector (SFDR).
-Information about the environmental or social characteristics promoted by the Portfolio and their integration into the investment process is available in the SFDR RTS Annex to this Appendix X below.
+Information about the environmental or social characteristics promoted by the Portfolio and their integration into the investment process is available in the SFDR RTS Annex of this Prospectus.

 - seek capital appreciation; - seek investment exposure to the Asian equity market, excluding Japan.
 The investor should be aware that geographic concentration may add more volatility than a more broadly diversified portfolio; - seek an investment that promotes environmental and social characteristics; - can tolerate potentially high volatility in the value of their investment; - have a high level of risk tolerance commensurate with an investment in equity securities; - have a long-term investment horizon.